adarshravindran/Hankel-Alternative-View-of-Koopman-HAVOK-analysis/README.md

 The second step fits an intermittently forced linear system to the topologically equivalent system and using this, we can make qualitative predictions.

 In the original HAVOK implementation, the least energy right singular value was used as the forcing term.
 The idea of using lower energy terms and multiple forcing terms was acknowledged, but not explored.
 In my thesis, the use of lower energy forcing terms along with multiple forcing terms was explored.
 It was shown that when two forcing terms were used, we only needed a total of five right singular values.
 To get a similar result with only a single forcing term, we needed 15 right singular values.
 This suggests that when using multiple forcing terms, the amount of data required to train the intermittently forced linear system drastically reduces.
+This can reduce time taken to run the model for systems with huge datasets, and can be run on smaller processers, for example on sensors.

 Further work that can be done:
 1. Optimising the number of forcing terms.
 What happens when we use 3 or more forcing terms?